Attendance Requirements and Examinations

 Conditionally Admitted Students/Academic Probation Students

-Disqualified undergraduate and graduate students are restricted from enrolling in any courses at Golden Gate University.
+Disqualified students are restricted from enrolling in any courses at Golden Gate University.
 Disqualified graduate students may not enroll as auditors, certificate-seeking, or open enrollment status students.
-Disqualified graduate students may apply for admission to undergraduate studies and, if admitted, enroll in undergraduate-level courses.
-Disqualified graduate students may also enroll in noncredit workshops.
+Disqualified graduate students may apply for admission to undergraduate programs and, if admitted, enroll in undergraduate-level courses.

 Academic Disqualification Appeal Process

 A student who wishes to appeal the disqualification to the dean must submit a Disqualification Appeal form, within 45 working days after the end of the specific term resulting in the disqualification.
 The dean and faculty review committee will review the disqualification appeal and render a decision within 10 working days of receiving the appeal.
 Students whose disqualification appeal is granted may enroll in courses for the trimester term that begins immediately after the date their appeals are granted.

 Academic standing inquiries should be directed to your academic advisor.
 You may also contact the Office of Academic Affairs, Golden Gate University, 536 Mission Street, San Francisco, CA 94105-2968; telephone 415-442-6569.

 Golden Gate University is committed to preparing students to lead and serve and to creating an academic community that values both individual and collaborative efforts that promote learning.
 The University aims to cultivate a community based on trust, academic integrity and honor.
 Specifically, Golden Gate University seeks to accomplish the following: